vg-lab/neurolots/README.md

 =====================================================

 ## Introduction
+NeuroLOTs is a set of libraries and tools for generating neuronal meshes and for visualizing them at different levels of detail using GPU-based tessellation.

-NeuroTessMesh provides a visual environment for the generation of 3D polygonal meshes that approximate the membrane of neuronal cells, from the morphological tracings that describe the morphology of the neurons.
-The 3D model can be tesselated at different levels of detail, providing either homogeneus or adaptive resolution along the model.
+As a part of NeuroLOTS, NeuroTessMesh provides a visual environment for the generation of 3D polygonal meshes that approximate the membrane of neuronal cells, from the morphological tracings that describe the morphology of the neurons.
+The 3D models can be tesselated at different levels of detail, providing either homogeneus or adaptive resolution along the model.
 The soma shape is recovered from the incomplete information of the tracings, applying a physical deformation model that can be interactively adjusted.

 ## Dependencies